alexmacarthur/macarthur-me-gatsby/src/posts/2020-09-29-when-dom-updates-appear-to-be-asynchronous/index.md

 });
 ```

-**But that won't work.** Firing *before* the next repaint is pointless — instead, we want it to happen *after*, since this is when the DOM update will have been painted to the screen.
-To accomplish this, we just need to stack things a bit:
+**But that won't work.** Firing *before* the next repaint is pointless.
+Instead, we want it to happen *after*, since this is when the DOM update will have been painted to the screen.
+To accomplish this, we just need to nest things a bit:

 ``` jsx
 const element = document.getElementById('element');